What is a brand? Surely it’s not just a logo or a name? Although those are indeed an integral part, it’s so much more.

-Let’s imagine the scenario.
-Our prospective visitor sits down and chats with their partner, friend or family member and they start to think about where they would like to go.
+So how does branding help your hotel drive bookings & revenue?
+Imagine a prospective visitor sits down and chats with their partner, friend or family member and they start to think about where they would like to go.
 A hotel or resort is chosen and they excitedly start to plan their trip.
 How was that property selected?
 It’s more than likely that they had stayed there previously, heard about it from a friend or it came to mind because of hotel advertising or marketing.

 In this blog I am going to discuss the importance of branding, how to focus on and improve your brand and the rewards that it will deliver.

-What is branding?
 It is not just your logo, font and colour palette – although they are an integral part.
 Your brand is an absolute reflection of what your customers should expect from you.
 It is your attributes, your mission, your values, your tone of voice, your social media signals, your market position and your ambition.

 In an often saturated market, a great brand delivers huge advantages: